HAMP Is Gone — Here Are Other Loan Modification Programs

 What is HAMP?

-The Home Affordable Modification Program, known as HAMP, was a government-backed program designed to help homeowners with conventional mortgages who were at risk of foreclosure by offering them a chance to receive lower monthly mortgage payments.
-HAMP ended on Dec.
-30, 2016, and is no longer available.
+HAMP was a government-backed program designed to help struggling homeowners with conventional loans owned by Fannie Mae or Freddie Mac who were at risk of foreclosure, by offering them a chance to receive lower monthly mortgage payments.
+HAMP expired on Dec.
+30, 2016.

-Fannie Mae combined elements from its standard and streamlined modification programs, along with HAMP, to create the Flex Modification program.
-This type of modification can be applied to all mortgage delinquencies and those loans that are in imminent default, which means the homeowner is current or less than 60 days late on payments.
+The program can be applied to all mortgage delinquencies and loans that are in imminent default, meaning the homeowner is current or less than 60 days late on payments.